cdapio/cdap/cdap-docs/hydrator-manual/source/getting-started.rst

 Quick Tour of Hydrator Studio
 =============================

-Before we begin an example, let's look at the Studio and its different components:
+Before we begin an example, let's look at Studio and its different components:

 .. figure:: /_images/hydrator-studio-annotated.png
    :figwidth: 100%